MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/New-MgGroupDriveListContentTypeColumn.md

 # New-MgGroupDriveListContentTypeColumn

 ## SYNOPSIS
-Add a column to a [content type][contentType] in a site, or a list with a request that specifies a [columnDefinition][columnDefinition].
+Add a column to a content type][contentType] in a site, or a list with a request that specifies a [columnDefinition][columnDefinition].

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaGroupDriveListContentTypeColumn](/powershell/module/Microsoft.Graph.Beta.Files/New-MgBetaGroupDriveListContentTypeColumn?view=graph-powershell-beta)
+This API is supported in the following [national cloud deployments.

 ## SYNTAX